 Various other tasks need assistance through the year including fence building and bringing in firewood.
 We do all the cooking, but appreciate help with the cleanup afterwards as well as general housekeeping such as vacuuming.

 We provide a bedroom on the lower level of our house, twin beds with dresser, end table, lamp, desk, mirror.
 Unlimited WiFi available.
 Shared bathroom with us on the main floor.
 The bedroom is shared with another farmstay guest if appropriate, often we have only one farmstay at a time but schedules occasionally overlap.
 We do all the cooking mainly with quality food produced here on the farm or from the ocean.
-We share our home with our two working Border Collies and two cats.
+We share our home with our two working Border Collies, their puppy, and two cats.

 Bus service runs into the Park May through September.
 Hitchhiking is recognised as an acceptable form of getting around the island, locals are friendly and used to hitchhikers, and will often give you a ride home even if out of their way to do so.
 The Saturday Market in Ganges is very popular Spring through Fall.
 It's possible to rent use of a kayak in Ganges.
 There is a large public library, swimming pool, arts centre, bookstores, as well as shops and restaurants in Ganges.
 Right here in Ruckle Park there are many hiking trails and shoreline access.
 We try to break up the work day taking a large break mid-day after lunch when you are free to do as you wish, go exploring, read, or perhaps take a nap!
 Saturday and Sunday are yours to do as you like.
 We have years of endorsements from previous farmstays in scrapbooks we keep, everyone writes about their experience here before they leave.
 These scrapbooks are a real window into life on our farm and we share those with new arrivals.

 We have pets

 We are smokers

 Maximum 5 hours a day, 5 days a week